Carlosrincong/AWS-Solutions-Architect-Associate/DynamoDB/README.md

 serveless
 Scale up or scale down your tables
-All your data is stored on SSDs and is automatically replicated across multiple Availability Zones in a Region
+All your data is stored on SSDs and is automatically replicated across multiple Availability Zones in a Region Highly available with replication across multiple AZ

+Core components:
-Core components: DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility.
+- DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility.
+- Primary key must be decided at the creation time
+- Sort key is optional
+- 400KB is the maximum size of an Item
+- Data types: Scalar types (string, number, binary, boolean and null), Document types (list, map), set types (String set, number set, binary set)
+- Case when Schemas need to rapid evolve

 ![Dynamo_DB_Components_2](/img/Dynamo_DB_Components_2.png)

 Use case